gj-raza/gj-raza.github.io/resume.md

 Some projects I've worked on:

--  Real time Violent Action Recognition in schools:
+-  Real time Video Analytics (ongoing):
-    - Developing a complete ML backend solution for real time violent action recognition over RTSP camera streams.
-Including model training, data collection, designing inference pipeline and its development.
-Achieved real time processing of 33 RTSP streams on a single RTX 3070 GPU, with room for more improvements.
+    - Developing a distributed and scalable inference backend for real time recognition of various actions and entities over 10000+ RTSP camera streams.
+Including: Activity Detection, Smoking Compliance, Violent action recognition, Uniform Compliance,Weapon Detection, Camera Covered/Signal Lost Detection.

-- PPE compliance on factory floors:
+      Developing customs object detection, action recognition models For above mentioned use cases including RetinaNet and SlowFast networks.
-    - Developed an Object detection model for detecting personal protective equipment including hard hat and safety vest.
-Goal was to ensure that the personnel were wearing safety gear when entering a certain area.
-Solution involved Object Detection, Tracking and custom logic
+      This group of works is a part of a vision based surveillance product in which one can apply multiple models to any number of camera streams in their premises via a dashboard and get alerts for various types of detections from those models.

 __aletheia.ai / Senior ML Engineer__